plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/docs/sheriff.md

 main channel clear of smaller status updates and makes it more like an index of the threads.

+### Monorail

+[Monorail] is our bug tracker.
+Hopefully you are already familiar with it.
+When sheriffing, you use Monorail to:

+* Look for existing bugs
+* File bugs when you revert CLs, explaining what happened and including any stack traces or error messages
+* File bugs when you disable tests, again with as much information as practical

 ### The Waterfall

 The [CI console page], commonly referred to as "the waterfall" because of how it